 - The neuroscience of mental health disorders, entails the study of brain structure, function, and connectivity that is associated with mental health conditions.

-- Implementation science emphasizes training in the development, implementation, and evaluation of behavioral and psychological interventions in clinical trials for mental disorders and behavioral health problems.
+- Implementation science emphasizes training in the development, implementation, and evaluation of behavioral and psychological interventions for mental disorders and behavioral health problems.

-Thus, our graduates will have a complement of skills that bridge and unite health psychology, neuroscience, and clinical trials.
+Thus, our graduates will have a complement of skills that bridge and unite health psychology, neuroscience, and implementation science.